 In the past the level of aircraft traffic and separation in oceanic and remote areas has been limited due to either the geographical impracticality and/or prohibitive costs of providing and maintaining suitable terrestrial communication, navigation and surveillance (CNS) systems.
 However, with the existing availability of global navigation satellite systems and the implementation at WRC-15 of a satellite based surveillance broadcast systems in the frequency band 1 087.7-1 092.3 MHz, there has been progress in the areas of navigation and surveillance.
 However, in certain regions of the world there remains insufficient communications capability to complement these satellite navigation and surveillance functions.

-One proposal currently being studied uses low-Earth orbiting satellites to relay regional air traffic control messages between the pilot and controller.
-Were the system to be operated in the frequency band 117.975-137 MHz, currently allocated to the aeronautical mobile (Route) service (AM(R)S), then it would be possible to avoid carrying out a prohibitively expensive aircraft retrofit programme as the system would utilize existing on-board radios.
+Several proposals currently being studied use low-Earth orbiting satellites to relay regional aeronautical messages between the pilot and controller that would normally be carried by terrestrial VHF communications facilities.
+With appropriate aeronautical standardization activities and operations in the same frequency band allocated to the existing VHF aeronautical mobile (Route) service (AM(R)S) 117.975-137 MHz, existing on-board radios can be used without modification.

-Availability of VHF satellite communications in oceanic and remote areas, as noted above where terrestrial infrastructure is non-existent or impractical, would also enhance the efficiency and capacity of aircraft operations as well as supporting communications to RPAS (Remotely Piloted Aircraft Systems) flight operations.
-The primary intention of the VHF satellite concept is to provide bi-directional communications from ATC to aircraft, and aircraft to ATC.
-The satellite concept is not designed or intended to be a replacement for existing VHF terrestrial infrastructure due to limitations with the satellite payload.
+Availability of VHF satellite communications in oceanic and remote areas, as noted above where terrestrial infrastructure is non-existent or impractical, would also enhance the efficiency and capacity of aircraft operations.
+The satellite concept is not designed or intended to be a replacement for existing VHF terrestrial infrastructure due to limitations with the number of active frequencies on each satellite payload.

-Aeronautical VHF channel assignments are planned in accordance with the principles contained in ICAO Annex 10 to the Convention on International Civil Aviation Volume V and detailed in the Handbook on Radio Frequency Spectrum Requirements for Civil Aviation Volume II.
+Currently, aeronautical VHF channel assignments are planned in accordance with the principles contained in ICAO Annex 10 to the Convention on International Civil Aviation Volume V and detailed in the Handbook on Radio Frequency Spectrum Requirements for Civil Aviation Volume II.
 These criteria have been designed to ensure that communications are free from harmful interference.
-Co-ordination is then undertaken prior to deployment, in line with ITU procedures, between the relevant aeronautical authorities including ICAO to ensure there are no objections to the proposed assignment with a master list of approved assignments normally being published regularly by the relevant ICAO regional office.
-The satellite VHF relay concept would be subject to the same scrutiny with planning criteria needing to be developed within ICAO to ensure that both the terrestrial and satellite aeronautical VHF frequencies are free from harmful interference and co-ordination procedures are established to ensure that all relevant entities are consulted before any frequency is used.
+Co-ordination between the relevant aeronautical authorities of the licensing administration is then undertaken prior to deployment, with an ICAO process that is consistent with ITU procedures..
+Many, but not all assignments or administrations, include ICAO registration to ensure there are no objections to the proposed assignment with a master list of approved assignments normally being published regularly by the relevant ICAO regional office.
+Some States also register the assignments in the ITU MIFR.

+The frequency planning approach for the satellite transmitters is envisioned to be similar to that used for the terrestrial transmitters.
+[For the satellite VHF relay systems the relevant coordination and protection criteria should be developed in the ITU to ensure coexistence of both the terrestrial and satellite aeronautical VHF systems.
+In addition, planning criteria need to be developed in ICAO for the same purposes.][The satellite VHF relay systems are envisioned to use equivalent planning criteria developed within ICAO to ensure that both the terrestrial and satellite aeronautical VHF frequencies are free from harmful interference.]
+Additional coordination procedures at ICAO and potentially the ITU, will need to be established to ensure that all relevant entities are consulted before any frequency is used.
 Particular consideration should be given to the high current utilisation and future development of the terrestrial VHF band for voice and data communications in certain areas and the reduced channel bandwidth that is utilized in Europe.